Earwax build-up

 • sounds such as high-pitched tones coming from inside the ear (tinnitus)

-Once the earwax is removed, these symptoms usually improve.
-If they don't, speak to your GP.
+When the earwax is removed, these symptoms usually improve.
+Speak to your GP if you still have symptoms.

-• you have hairy or narrow canals (the tubes that link the eardrum and outer ear)
+• have narrow ear canals, which link the eardrum and outer ear

-• of hearing aids, earplugs and other things you put in your ear – these can push the wax further in
+• wear hearing aids or earplugs - these can push the wax further in

 Earwax usually falls out on its own.
-If it does not, put 2 to 3 drops of olive oil or almond oil in your ear twice a day for a few days.
-Over the next 2 weeks lumps of earwax should fall out of your ear.
-Especially at night when you're lying down.
+If it does not, put 2 to 3 drops of olive oil or almond oil in your ear 2 times a day for a few days.
+The earwax should fall out over the next 2 weeks.
+It usually comes out when you're lying down.

 There's no evidence that ear candles or ear vacuums get rid of earwax.

-Talk to a pharmacist about earwax build-up.
-They can give you advice and suggest treatments.
+A pharmacist can give you advice and suggest treatments for earwax buildup.

 Do not use drops if you have a hole in your eardrum (a perforated eardrum).